abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 the experience that's arising for us.

-As we go about our day, we use reflective awareness to get the best sense of how to apply sati-sampajañña*.*We do not need to apply mindfulness and clear comprehension in a mechanical way.
+As we go about our day, we use reflective awareness to get the best sense of how to apply sati-sampajañña.
+We do not need to apply mindfulness and clear comprehension in a mechanical way.
 When we do our daily chanting, we recollect the qualities of the Dhamma, and one of these qualities is *opanayiko*: leading inwards.
 The function of our